NERC-CEH/uk-scape-datalabs/README.md

 13. This opens up a new "Terminal" in your launcher section with a command line prompt

-14. In the terminal, please type or copy and paste (using CTRL C + CTRL V) the following commands (followed by return/enter key).
-Exchange {NAME} in the first command with your jupterlab URL name you created from step 6.
-You can also find this {NAME} in your JupyterLab web browser address, i.e. the word before the "/lab" (shown using the red box).
+14. In the terminal, type or copy and paste (using CTRL C + CTRL V) the following commands (followed by return/enter key).
+Exchange {NAME} in the first command with your jupyterlab URL name you created from step 6.
+You can also find this {NAME} in your JupyterLab web browser address, i.e. the word before the "/lab".
 Use the following command with the curly brackets {} for {NAME}.
+So if your {NAME} is new-project then the URL will be /data/notebooks/jupyterlab-new-project.
   * **cd /data/notebooks/jupyterlab-{NAME}/**
   * **ls**
   * **git clone --recursive https://github.com/NERC-CEH/uk-scape-datalabs.git**